cmangos/mangos-wotlk/bot_readme.txt

 Creature interaction with bots:
 ===============================

   The bot(s) can now interact directly with creatures.
-This will enable bot(s) to independantly contact NPCs, without the need for player's selection.
+This will enable bot(s) to independently contact NPCs, without the need for player's selection.
 This opens up new possiblities for bot/NPC commerce.

   Each bot will maintain it's own item list (m_itemIds - This is a list of paired data).
 The first component (UNIT_NPC_FLAG)